 Cardinal Wuerl Honors More than 800 Couples Celebrating Milestone Wedding Anniversaries

-WASHINGTON, D.C. – Cardinal Donald Wuerl, archbishop of Washington, celebrated a special Mass on Sunday at the Basilica of the National Shrine of the Immaculate Conception where he honored more than 800 married couples.
-Each year, the archdiocese hosts a special Mass for couples who have celebrating wedding anniversaries ranging from 25 to 75 years.
+WASHINGTON – Cardinal Donald Wuerl, archbishop of Washington, today celebrated a special Jubilarian Mass at the Basilica of the National Shrine of the Immaculate Conception where he honored more than 800 couples who were celebrating anniversaries of marriages ranging from 25 to 75 years.

-Representing parishes from across the archdiocese, 844 couples registered to have their milestone anniversaries recognized by the Archdiocese of Washington this year, totaling 37,550 years of marriage.
-Over 630 couples attended the Mass with 405 couples married for 50 or more years.
-Thirteen couples have been married for 70 or more years.
+Representing parishes from across the archdiocese, 824 couples registered to have their milestone anniversaries recognized by the Archdiocese of Washington this year, totaling 36,963 years of marriage.
+Over 600 couples attended the Mass with 423 couples married for 50 or more years.
+Twelve couples have been married for 70 or more years.

-All the couples who registered for the Jubilarian Mass received personalized certificates commemorating their special anniversary following Mass.
+The couples renewed their vows and also received a special blessing during Mass.
+All the registered couples received personalized certificates commemorating their special anniversary following Mass.

 The Archdiocese of Washington is home to over 620,000 Catholics, 139 parishes and 96 Catholic schools, located in Washington, D.C., and five Maryland counties: Calvert, Charles, Montgomery, Prince George’s and St. Mary’s.